 How will the request be evaluated?

-The first priority for this project is to assist in the development or evaluation of existing or emerging diagnostic tools that are considered promising for improving the diagnosis of TB in low and middle-income countries.
+The first priority for this project is to assist in the development or evaluation of emerging or existing diagnostic tools that are considered promising for improving the diagnosis of TB in low and middle-income countries.
 A Specimen Bank Review Committee (SBRC), composed of five qualified members involved in diagnostics development and TB control, will review and approve or reject applications from requesting parties.
 Requests which address the following criteria will be given the highest priority:

 - Relevance to public health (feasibility and impact on patients and disease control programmes)

 - Applicability of the technology in high burden countries